Beware of Fake High School Diplomas

 The Internet offers a lot of options and resources.
 But it's riddled with fraud: fake emails from banks or the IRS, pleas for international assistance promising wealth, and dishonest buyers and sellers on eBay.
 Now, online education is blighted with its own scam artists: fake high schools or fake "online GED" diploma mills.
 Thirty-nine million Americans need a high school diploma to get better jobs and higher education, and they are becoming victims of websites that prey on their needs.

 If you type "GED test" into Google, legitimate information resources come up, but the first things you see are probably paid advertisements from "high schools" offering an "online GED" or "high school diploma."

 No matter what they say, these websites don't actually offer a legitimate GED.
-Real high school equivalency diplomas are awarded by your state government based on one of three tests: the GED test, the HiSET exam, or the TASC test.
+Real high school equivalency diplomas are awarded by your state government based on one of two tests: the GED test or the HiSET exam.
 Which test you take depends on where you live.
 No matter which test you take, you'll need to go through an official test center for your state.
 And you'll probably need some preparation to pass.

 Preparing for and passing the test doesn't require a lot of time, money, or difficulty.
 But many legitimate-sounding high schools with professional-looking websites offer you an online diploma immediately, with almost no requirements, and claim that they're accredited.